chrisgrieser/nvim-spider/README.md

 ```

 ### Skipping Insignificant Punctuation
 A sequence of one or more punctuation characters is considered significant if it is surrounded by whitespace and does not includes any non-punctuation characters.
-This speeds up the movement across the line by reducing the number of mostly unnecessary stops.

 ```lua
 foo == bar .. "baz"